carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 symptom is an error about cyclic dependencies.
 We recommend upgrading to a newer version of Gold.

+**Clang 3.0 with libstdc++ 4.7.x**: a few Linux distributions (Ubuntu 12.10, Fedora 17) have both Clang 3.0 and libstdc++ 4.7 in their repositories.
+Clang 3.0 does not implement a few builtins that are used in this library.
+We recommend using the system GCC to compile LLVM and Clang in this case.

 .. _Getting Started with LLVM:

 Getting Started with LLVM